byronka/minum/README.md

 - [Well-documented throughout](https://hackaday.com/2019/03/05/good-code-documents-itself-and-other-hilarious-jokes-you-shouldnt-tell-yourself/).
   More supportive of long-term maintenance.

-- Zero dependencies (unless you include the Java standard library).
-Projects often incorporate many dependencies, which must be kept updated.
-With fewer dependencies, the churn is minimized.
+- Zero dependencies.
+Projects often incorporate many dependencies, which must be kept updated, leading to churn.
+It turns out the standard library is sufficient for most needs.
 Benefit from the power of an [industrial strength general-purpose programming language](https://www.teamten.com/lawrence/writings/java-for-everything.html).

-- Wait time for automated testing is seconds.
-When the test pipeline finishes that quickly, the team's productivity hums.

 - Good performance, because [performance was always a goal](https://blog.nelhage.com/post/reflections-on-performance/).
 As an example, it can respond to [19,500 web requests per second](docs/perf_data/response_speed_test.md).
 The [database can perform 2 _million_ writes](docs/perf_data/database_speed_test.md) per second.
 The [templating engine renders 27,000 times per second](docs/perf_data/templateRenderTest.md).

-- It is capable of running on minimal resources.
+- Minimal resource requirements.
 The free-tier on cloud providers should suit it well.

 - Embraces the bleeding edge of Java technology, like [virtual threads](https://openjdk.org/jeps/436).
   This allows it to manage [thousands of concurrent requests](docs/perf_data/loom_perf.md) on resource-constrained